Financial Technology (Fintech)

 Our multidisciplinary team has a depth of experience advising clients on matters related to:

 - Intellectual Property: patent, trademark, copyright, trade secret and other technology disputes and litigation, enforcement and defense, alternative dispute resolution, licensing opportunities and strategies, and patent and trademark prosecution.

-- Financial Institution Regulation, Supervision, Examination, Compliance and Enforcement: requirements of the Federal Financial Institutions Examination Council (FFIEC); the Office of Comptroller of the Currency (OCC); the Board of Governors of the Federal Reserve System; the Federal Deposit Insurance Corporation (FDIC); the Consumer Financial Protection Bureau (CFPB); the Securities and Exchange Commission (SEC); the Financial Industry Regulatory Authority (FINRA); the Commodity Futures Trading Commission (CFTC); the Financial Crimes Enforcement Network (FinCEN); the Office of Foreign Assets Control (OFAC); the Department of Commerce; the Department of State; and state law and international law equivalents covering the full range of fintech regulatory and compliance issues, including virtual currencies (especially bitcoin, ethereum and other blockchain technologies), cybersecurity, privacy, data breaches, internal controls, systems requirements, risk management procedures, investor protection, consumer protection, and safety and soundness requirements.
+- Financial Institution Regulation, Supervision, Examination, Compliance and Enforcement: requirements of the Federal Financial Institutions Examination Council (FFIEC); the Office of Comptroller of the Currency (OCC); the Board of Governors of the Federal Reserve System; the Federal Deposit Insurance Corporation (FDIC); the Consumer Financial Protection Bureau (CFPB); the Securities and Exchange Commission (SEC); the Financial Industry Regulatory Authority (FINRA); the Commodity Futures Trading Commission (CFTC); the Financial Crimes Enforcement Network (FinCEN); the Office of Foreign Assets Control (OFAC); the Department of Commerce; the Department of State; and state law and international law equivalents covering the full range of fintech-related regulatory and compliance issues, including banking, securities and commodities laws and regulations, cybersecurity, privacy, data breaches, internal controls, systems requirements, risk management procedures, investor and consumer protection, AML (anti-money laundering)/KYC (know-your-customer), and safety and soundness requirements.

-We also work closely with industry players as they explore new avenues to leverage innovation in the fintech space.
-We regularly counsel investors and entities on identifying strategic emerging technologies and partnerships that bring more value, better protection and increased market share to their businesses.
+We also work closely with industry players as they explore new avenues to acquire and leverage innovation in the fintech space.
+We regularly counsel investors and entities on identifying strategic emerging technologies and partnerships that bring more value, better protection and increased market share and brand recognition to their businesses.